trustfractal/did_registry_demo/README.md

     <img src="media/01-11.png" />

-  - We're now going to deploy the contract we've just deployed.
-In order to do that, the contract needs to know who will be able to change its state.
+  - We're now going to deploy the contract we've just compiled.
+In order to do that, this specific contract needs to know who will be able to change its state.
 That's going to be the account we're currently using.
 Click on the "Copy account to clipboard" button.

     <img src="media/01-13.png" />